 Parent carer events

 In February, March and June 2022, ESPCF hosted engagement events with parents and carers.
-The events:

 - supported parent carers to talk about what needs to happen to improve SEND services in East Sussex and how to do this